jHetvi/skip-the-straw-api/README.md

 ## 📄 License

-This project is licensed under the MIT License.
+This project is licensed under the HT License.

 ---